What are Today’s Young Entrepreneurs Doing Wrong?

 8. Prayer

 Even if you don’t believe in God, at least believe that you derive your energies from a higher power.
-Involve God in your endeavors and in everything you do by seeking His guidance, provision, wisdom and the grace to keep going on.
+Get into spirituality, involve God in your mission, seek his/her guidance, wisdom and the grace to keep going.

 Skeptics will always argue; “Oooh! entrepreneurship isn’t for everyone”.